 Most people go out of their way to avoid the taste of dirt in their mouths.
 You wash fruits and vegetables before eating them and wash your hands after spending time gardening or outdoors.
 It can be rather off-putting to drink a glass of water and discover it tastes like potting soil.
 If your water tastes like dirt, it’s important to find out if it’s being caused by the environment or your faucets.

-Water that tastes or smells like dirt can be common, although the cause is not always easy to detect.
+- Water that tastes or smells like dirt can be common, although the cause is not always easy to detect.
 You may have to perform tests at home in order to discover the root of the problem.

-An isolated faucet with dirty-tasting water can usually be fixed by unscrewing the cylinder at the end of the faucet and cleaning it thoroughly before replacing it.
+- An isolated faucet with dirty-tasting water can usually be fixed by unscrewing the cylinder at the end of the faucet and cleaning it thoroughly before replacing it.

-If all water sources in your house have the same unpleasant taste, then the problem may stem from your public supplier.
+- If all water sources in your house have the same unpleasant taste, then the problem may stem from your public supplier.
 Contact your local water company to alert them of the issue and have them fix it as soon as possible.

-Poor tasting water can be caused by environmental factors.
+- Poor tasting water can be caused by environmental factors.
 Geosmin, also called “algae bloom,” is prevalent in the summer months and grows on the surface of bodies of water, such as lakes and reservoirs.
 Although not toxic, geosmin can cause an earthy taste if it makes its way into your drinking water.

-Although likely harmless, water that tastes like dirt is not appealing.
+- Although likely harmless, water that tastes like dirt is not appealing.
 Try using a filtered water cooler to improve the taste of your water.

 What Causes the Taste?

+If your water tastes like dirt, it’s more than likely harmless, albeit annoying.
+Do yourself and your taste buds a favor and get a filtered water dispenser to clean up your dirt problem and improve the overall quality of your household or office H20.
+Drinking water can sometimes have a dirt-like taste or grainy texture.
+This is not an uncommon phenomenon.
+One possible cause of foul-tasting water is that it may have been invaded by geosmin, a fickle compound made up of soil and plant bacteria, or algae blooms.
+Geosmin is so potent that it only takes 10 nanograms per liter for the human palate to detect a dirt-like taste.
 As for algae blooms, if you notice a soil-like taste around summertime, then you may have found the source of what has been affecting the taste of your water.
 When warm weather sets in, algae begins to multiply at the bottom of lakes, ponds, and other water sources.
 Although harmless, both of these “all-too natural” culprits make for poor-tasting water.